 - Artificial Intelligence and Machine Learning (AI/ML).
 There is a burgeoning choice of literature but 'Can we accelerate medicinal chemistry by augmenting the chemist with Big Data and artificial intelligence?
 (PMID 29577971) and 'Exploiting machine learning for end-to-end drug discovery and development' (PMID 31000803) will serve as introductions. - Functional genomics.
-As most will know CRISPR/Cas9 has initiated an impressive array of innovations in screening for drug target identification and validation.
+As most will know CRISPR/Cas9 has amassed an impressive collection screening of innovations for drug target identification and validation.
 As a practical example this has already been introduced in the SciLifeLab High Throughput Genome Engineering (HTGE) facility.
 Pooled CRISPR/Cas9 screening enables parallel interrogation of up to tens of thousands of genes for involvement in biological processes.
 Guide libraries are used for whole genome and specifically targeted loss- and gain of function studies (CRISPR knock-out, CRISPR inhibition, CRISPR activation).
 They also offer generation of stable Cas9-expressing lines in users' cells of interest.
 CROPSeq and CRISPR-X approaches are in development. - Target expansion.
-Increases in the fraction of the human proteome having tractable chemistry starting points for modulation (i.e. the data-supported druggable proteome) has been incremental.
-However, target classes have generally expanded, driven in part by probe expansion (see 'Target 2035: probing the human proteome', 2019, PMID 31278990) and establishing platforms that can be used to navigate understudied proteins (see 'Exploring the dark genome: implications for precision medicine', 2019, PMID 31270560).
+The fraction of the human proteome having tractable chemistry starting points for modulation (i.e. the data-supported druggable proteome) has increased only slowly.
+However, particular target classes have expanded, driven in part by probe expansion (see 'Target 2035: probing the human proteome', 2019, PMID 31278990) and establishing platforms that can be used to navigate understudied proteins (see 'Exploring the dark genome: implications for precision medicine', 2019, PMID 31270560).
 Further expansion of drugggablity is also being driven by proteolysis-targeting chimeras, PROTACs (see 'Targeted protein degradation: elements of PROTAC design', 2019, PMID 31004963).
-However, one overlooked aspect of small-molecule modulation is that inhibitors and antagonists remain in considerable excess over activators and agonists whereas the latter are more likely to yield a mechanistic fix for the loss-of-function that is causatively predominant for disease. - Target engagement.
-As indicated in the section associated with Fig.4, lack of efficacy as a major cause of clinical failure is often associated with insufficient target engagement.
-As one of the methods of measuring this the Cellular Thermal Shift Assay (CETSA) measures target engagement under physiological conditions. ed to generate modified cell lines.
-It can be applied against known targets of interest to confirm in vitro potency both in model systems and patient derived material.
-In addition, the approach applied proteome-wide for unknown targets (on and off targets) of a compound to be identified.
+However, one overlooked aspect of small-molecule modulation is that inhibitors and antagonists remain in considerable excess over activators and agonists.
+It is latter that shoul more likely to yield a mechanistic fix for the loss-of-function that is causatively predominant for disease. - Target engagement.
+As indicated in the section associated with Fig.4 , lack of efficacy as a major cause of clinical failure is often associated with insufficient target engagement.
+As one of the methods of measuring this, the Cellular Thermal Shift Assay (CETSA) measures target engagement under physiological conditions.
+It can be used to confirm in vitro potency both in model systems and patient derived material.
+In addition, the approach can be applied proteome-wide for unknown targets (on and off targets) of a compound to be identified.
 Recent references on CETSA are given in this GtoPdb Hot Topics blogpost. - Protein structure exploitation.
 The burgeoning field of computational chemistry, traditionally thought of as more relevant to the research phase, is increasingly important for ADEV optimisation and has already become an essential part of the INS360 process described above.
 The following references will give some idea of utility expansion.
 The EBI has launched a new resource called PDBe-KB (Knowledge Base) that enables researchers to visualise and easily access all publicly available structural data, including the 28,000 ligands and heteroatoms.
 The target-class with the largest recent structure expansion (boosted by cryo-EM) is clearly the GPCRs (see 'GPCRdb in 2018: adding GPCR structure models and ligands, PMID 29155946).
 It should also be noted that protein modelling based on the 150,000 PDB structures is also expanding (see 'PhyreRisk: A Dynamic Web Application to Bridge Genomics, Proteomics and 3D Structural Data to Guide Interpretation of Human Genetic Variants', 2019, PMID 31075275).
 Last but not least, the predictive joining of the small-molecule and big molecule worlds is also moving forward (see 'Ultra-large library docking for discovering new chemotypes', 2019, PMID 30728502)